stew675/ShakeTune_For_Qidi/README.md

   rm klippain-for-qidi.tgz python-3-12-3.tgz
 ```
 3. In the FluiddUI, edit your **printer.cfg** file
-..* Near the top of the file where you see the _include_ section, add the following line
+  * Near the top of the file where you see the _include_ section, add the following line
-..* **[include K-ShakeTune/*.cfg]**
+  * ```[include K-ShakeTune/*.cfg]```
-..* Now click the **Save & Restart** button at the top
+  * Now click the **Save & Restart** button at the top
 4. The installation is complete.
 You are now done.

 ## What did that installation just do?
+What was in those tarballs?

 ### python-3-12-3.tgz

-This creates a new directory called **python-3.12.3** which is a mostly complete standalone Python 3.12.3 environment.
+This created a new directory called **/home/mks/python-3.12.3** which is a mostly complete standalone Python 3.12.3 environment.

 This version of Python does not appear to be compatible with Qidi's stock version 3.7 of Python, which is why I chose
 to install it as a separate package.

-If you wish to play around with it, add the following directory to your PATH
-environment variable:
+If you wish to play around with it, add the following directory to your PATH environment variable:
 ```
 /home/mks/python-3.12.3/bin
 ```

 ### klippain-for-qidi.tgz

-This creates a new directory called **klippain_shaketune** which contains the shaketune scripts and associated python
+This created a new directory called **/home/mks/klippain_shaketune** which contains the shaketune scripts and associated python
 environment that the klippain utility requires.

-This also installs a new gcode command called `gcode_shell_command` into the Qidi Klipper environment by creating the
+This also installed a new gcode command called `gcode_shell_command` into the Qidi Klipper environment by creating the
 following file:
 ```
 /home/mks/klipper/klippy/extras/gcode_shell_command.py